canada-ca-azure-templates/active-directory/README.md

 This project was initially copied from the [active-directory-new-domain-ha-2-dc](https://github.com/Azure/azure-quickstart-templates/tree/master/active-directory-new-domain-ha-2-dc) project by Simon Davies, part of the the Azure Quickstart templates.

-### Additional Information

-The following are additional notes from the original creator.

-#### DNS

-The hard part about creating forests, domains and Domain Controllers in Azure is the managing of DNS Domains and zones, and DNS references.
-AD strongly depends on its own DNS domains, and during domain creation the relevant zones must be created.
-On the other hand, Azure VMs _must_ have internet connectivity for their internal Azure Agent to work.

-To meet this requirement, the DNS reference in the IP Settings of each VM must be changed a couple of times during deployment.
-The design choice I made was to appoint the first VM as master DNS server.
-It will resolve externally, and this is why the configuration asks you to supply an external forwarder.
-In the end situation, the VNET has two DNS servers pointing to the forest root domain, so any new VM you add to the VNET will have a working DNS allowing it to find the AD zones and the internet domains.

-I also had to look carefully at the order in which the VMs are provisioned.
-Initially I created the root domain on DC1.
-Then, I promoted DC2 (root) and DC3 (child) at the same time.
-After much testing I discovered that this would _sometimes_ go wrong because DC3 would take DC2 as a DNS source when it was not ready.
-So I reordered the dependencies to first promote DC1 (root), then DC3 (child), and only then add secondary DCs to both domains.

-#### Desired State Configuration (DSC)

-The main requirement when I started this project was that I wanted a one-shot template deployment of a working forest without additional post-configuration.
-Clearly, to create an AD forest you must do stuff inside all VMs, and different stuff depending on the domain role.
-I saw two ways to accomplish this: script extensions and DSC.

-After some consideration I decided to use DSC to re-use whatever existing IP is out there, and to avoid having to develop everything myself.
-Less did I realize that this also means that I have accept the limitations that go along with it: if the DSC module does not support it, you can't have it.
-One such example is creation of a tree domain in the same forest, such as a root of _contoso.com_ and another tree of
-_fabrikam.com_.
-The DSC for Active Directory does not currently (feb 2017) allow this.

-In this project I have only used widely accepted DSC modules to avoid developing or maintaining my own:

-* xActivedirectory
-* xNetworking
-* xStorage
-* cDisk

-If you look into the DSC Configurations that I use you will see that I had to add Script resource to set the DNS forwarder.
-This is unfortunate (a hack) but the xDNSServer DSC module did not work for me.
-Apparently the DNS service is not stable enough directly after installation to support this module.
-I added a wait loop to solve this issue.

-Finally, I had to use an external script resource to enable the Powershell execution policy specifically for Windows Server 2012 (non-R2).
-By default, DSC does not work here.
-I injected a small powershell script to set the execution policy to unrestricted.

-For similar reasons, this template does not support Windows Server 2008 R2.
-While the standard Azure image VM image for 2008 R2 supports DSC now, it is still highly limited in which modules work or not.
-This is almost undocumented, but the short version is that almost nothing worked for 2008 R2 so I had to give it up.

-### Update October 2017

-New features:

-* Converted VMs to use managed disks.
-* Removed the storage account.
-* Made the child domain optional.
-* Greatly simplified the optional parts of the template using the new "condition" keyword.

-### Update September 2018

-New Features:

-* Added B-series (burstable) VM, very suitable to run DCs cheaply.
-* Added Standard SSD disks (now default), and made the choice for disk type explicit.
-This type is well suited for typical DC performance.
-* Added the possibility to deploy to a location different to that of the Resource Group.
-* general cleanup: updated all APIs to the most recent ones, updated DSC modules to the latest.

-Willem Kasdorp, 9-30-2018.

 ## History